AnnihilatorChess/BachelorThesis/README.md

 # Stabilizing Autoregressive Neural PDE Surrogates

-Codebase for the Bachelor Thesis: **"Stabilizing Autoregressive Neural PDE Surrogates: Overcoming the Capacity-Stability Trade-off via Lightweight Regularization"** (Johannes Kepler University Linz).
+Codebase and thesis source for the Bachelor's Thesis **"Stabilizing Autoregressive Neural PDE Surrogates: A Cross-Benchmark Ablation and Capacity Trade-off Study"** (Johannes Kepler University Linz).

-This repository evaluates lightweight stabilization techniques (Temporal Bundling, Pushforward, Noise Injection) across diverse PDE datasets to prevent autoregressive error accumulation.
-The core contribution demonstrates that these stabilization methods allow for the training of large, highly expressive models that significantly outperform VRAM-constrained models trained with full Backpropagation Through Time (BPTT).
+This repository evaluates lightweight stabilization techniques (Temporal Bundling, Pushforward, Noise Injection, and their combination) across diverse PDE datasets and architectures to prevent autoregressive error accumulation.
+The central findings are that these techniques reliably improve rollout accuracy at close to one-step training cost, and that the memory they save relative to full Backpropagation Through Time (BPTT) can be reinvested into larger models that outperform the VRAM-constrained models BPTT is restricted to on the simpler PDEs.

 ## Fork & Attribution

 This repository is a fork of the official [The Well](https://github.com/PolymathicAI/the_well) benchmark and integrates evaluation methodologies, model scales, and datasets from [PDEBench](https://github.com/pdebench/PDEBench).
-We gratefully acknowledge the authors of both benchmarks for open-sourcing their incredible tools and data.
+We gratefully acknowledge the authors of both benchmarks for open-sourcing their tools and data.

 ### References and Citations